You may also like

 Possible extension

 Children could find how many different ways there are to go down the tower.
 Is it possible to collect all the different numbers of spells between the highest and lowest?
-Alternatively, learners could create their own version of the task by adding numbers of their choosing to these images of the tower.
+Alternatively, learners could create their own version of the task by adding numbers of their choosing to some blank images of the tower.

 Possible support